MozhganVD/LPMforPPM/README.md

 # Encoding High-Level Control-Flow Construct Information for Process Outcome Prediction

-Supplementary material for the article *"Encoding High-Level Control-Flow Construct Information for Process Outcome Prediction"* by Mozhgan Vazifehdoostirani, Laura Genga, Remco Dijkman.
+Supplementary material for the article *"Encoding High-Level Control-Flow Construct Information for Process Outcome Prediction" [[1]](#1).

 This repository provides implementations for encoding high-level control-flow constructs information for outcome-oriented predictive process monitoring.
 To use this repository, you need to discover Local Process Models using LPM miner plugin available in ProM 6.9 and store discovered patterns as petri-nets in .pnml format.